Mazoise/NORMINETTE_VM_INSTALL/README.md

 # NORMINETTE_VM_INSTALL

-For people who struggle to install the new norminette on the VM, here are the steps I had to do (from a virgin VM).
+For people who struggle to install the new norminette on the VM, here are the steps I had to do.

+I'm absolutely not an expert on this, I just don't want people to lose as much time as I have.

-Please share whichever problem you've faced in the "issues" section.
+If you think this is not the right way to do it or if you've faced other problems, please tell me in the "issues" section.

 Installing Python3.7 and making an alias and symbolic link to define python3 as python3.7 :